 Such monitoring, particularly for individuals with chronic diseases, could not only improve health status, but also lower costs, enabling earlier intervention before a condition becomes more serious.
 Already underway in the US is a clinical trial that equips heart failure patients with sensors to measure key indicators like blood pressure and heart rhythm.
 Some estimates show there is a remarkable 64% drop in hospital readmissions for patients whose blood pressure and oxygen saturation levels were monitored remotely.

-"The goal of telehealth is to prevent hospital readmission, reduce in-office visits, better manage health of individuals with long term conditions and reduce costs for more remote and isolated healthcare providers," said iData Research CEO Dr. Paul Zamanian.
+"The goal of telehealth is to prevent hospital readmission, reduce in-office visits, better manage health of individuals with long term conditions and reduce costs for more remote and isolated healthcare providers," iData Research CEO Dr. Paul Zamanian said.

 According to Research and Markets the world telehealth market slated to grow from US$17.8 billion in 2014 at an 18.4% compound annual growth rate until the end of the decade.
 The take up in Australia has been slow – but we will accelerate for here.